Why self-love is so important and how to do it

 Your primary relationship needs to be with yourself - all others are mirrors of it.
 As you learn to love yourself, you automatically receive the love and appreciation that you desire from others.
 When you are committed to yourself and to living your truth, you will attract others with equal commitment.
 The better you feel about yourself the better your life will be.
 Your outside world is usually a direct expression of your internal world.

-It’s an amazing question and here is how you do it:
+It’s an amazing question, so how do you do it?

 - Tell yourself you love yourself, speak kindly about yourself and stop berating and criticising yourself.
 Accept yourself the way you are and remember that nobody is perfect.

 - Be kind to your body; drink plenty of water, eat healthy foods and exercise.
-Treat yourself in a way that reflects someone that really loves, cares about and honors themselves.
+Treat yourself in a way that reflects someone that really loves, cares about and honours themselves.

 - Spoil yourself regularly.
-Have a bath, do your nails, put a facemask on, get a manicure, wear your most gorgeous underwear regardless whether you are single or in a relationship and do anything else that says “I love you, you are worthy and deserve to be treated well”.
-(Guys, you can do those things as well, or at least you get the idea here.
-Treat yourself ;) ).
+Have a bath, put a facemask on, get a manicure, wear your most gorgeous underwear regardless whether you are single or in a relationship and do anything else that says “I love you, you are worthy and deserve to be treated well”.

 - Take yourself on a regular date.
 Just you and yourself.
-Whether that is going to your favorite coffee shop and read for an hour, treating yourself to a massage, going for a walk or taking an art class, do take the time to have a weekly date with yourself.
+Whether that is going to your favourite coffee shop to read for an hour, treating yourself to a massage, going for a walk or taking an art class, take the time to have a weekly date with yourself.

 - Last but not least, take things lightly.
 Take yourself lightly.
 Being on a self-development or spiritual journey doesn’t mean we have to be serious.
 Make sure to have tons of fun, laugh, giggle and do things that make you happy.

-How would someone that absolutely loves, accepts and honors themselves treat herself or himself?
+2. How would someone that absolutely loves, accepts and honours themselves treat him or herself?

-I want you to get into this new attitude right away.
+Get into this new attitude right away.
 Think and speak kindly about yourself and choose two things that you are going to do today that express utmost love and kindness towards yourself.
-Then each day do something new and continue with what you have already tried so it starts becoming a whole new way of being.
+Then, each day, do something new and continue with what you have already tried so it starts becoming a whole new way of being.